 Beginning in 2009 I have exhibited in numerous group and solo shows all over Arizona.
-During my years as a professional artist I have garnered numerous awards and have had my works added to private collections all over Arizona.
+During my years as a professional artist, I have garnered numerous awards and have had my work added to private collections all across the United States.

 In 2010 my work was included in North Light Books, Strokes of Genius: The Best of Drawing.
 In 2016 I had work included in North Light Books, Art Journey Animals: A Collection of Inspiring Contemporary Masterworks.

 In 2019 I was selected by the United States Mint as a member of the Artistic Infusion Program to create and submit new designs for circulating coins, national medals, and collectible coins (press release).
 In 2020 my design for the American Eagle Gold coin was chosen to be minted and will be released in late July 2021 (press release)

 I have resided in Tucson, Arizona since 1976 and consider the desert my home.
 I am passionate about the Sonoran Desert flora, fauna, and rustic architecture as well as the rich spiritual history of the Hispanic and Indian cultures.
 Passionately drawn to rustic details and little nuances most people overlook from day to day.
 I strive to capture those details, which inspired me to draw them in the first place.
 Hopefully drawing in and inspiring observers to look just a little bit longer and deeper at the beauty the Desert Southwest has to offer. #ifindbeautyinthedetails

 Art grows when it is shared.
 Do you need an artist for a project?
 Are you curating a show that would be a good fit for my work?
 Get in touch and tell me more about your project!